How to teach current events in the classroom with Nearpod (Blog image)

 Nearpod current events lessons

 We must provide students with multiple perspectives and resources as they are bombarded with information and opinions daily.
 Students must learn to evaluate their sources.
-Each Nearpod current events lesson plan does this using various news sources and media forms, such as online articles and informative videos.
+Each Nearpod current events lesson plan does this using various news sources and media forms, such as online news articles and informative videos.
 They encourage students to think for themselves about what they read or see.
 Throughout the entire lesson, students maintain a conversation about what is happening, what they hear, and how they feel about it.

 Collaborate Board